Ethan826/layer-cake-learning/README.md

 Here are some resources I'm drawing from as I learn:

-- [Matt Parson’s blog post on the Layer Cake Pattern](https://www.parsonsmatt.org/2018/03/22/three_layer_haskell_cake.html):
+- [Matt Parsons’s blog post on the Layer Cake Pattern](https://www.parsonsmatt.org/2018/03/22/three_layer_haskell_cake.html):
   This article explains the three-layer architecture in Haskell and gives examples of how to structure an application using this pattern.